-- The NOL has increased from \$522.2 million as of June 30, 2019 to \$635.3 million as of June 30, 2020 mainly due to (a) an decrease of about \$95.9 million from reflecting assumption changes based on the triennial experience study dated June 17, 2020 and (b) a loss of \$145.9 million from the return on the market value of retiree health plan assets during 2019/2020 less than the assumption of 7.25% used in the June 30, 2019 valuation, offset to some degree by (d) favorable premium renewal experience of \$144.3 million. - 2.
-The discount rates used in the valuations for financial disclosure purposes as of June 30, 2020 and 2019 are the assumed investment returns on Plan assets (i.e. 7.00% and 7.25%, respectively, for the funding valuations as of the same dates).
-As contributions that are required to be made by the City to amortize the Unfunded Actuarial Accrued Liability in the funding valuation are determined on an actuarial basis, the future Actuarially Determined Contributions and current Plan assets, when projected in accordance with the method prescribed by GAS 74, are expected to be sufficient to make all benefit payments to current members. - 3.
-It is important to note that this actuarial valuation is based on plan assets as of June 30, 2020.
-Due to the COVID-19 pandemic, market conditions have varied significantly during 2020.
+- 1. The NOLs measured as of June 30, 2021 and 2020 have been determined from the actuarial valuations as of June 30, 2021 and June 30, 2020, respectively. - The NOL has decreased from \$635.3 million as of June 30, 2020 to \$(261.6) million (a surplus of assets over liability) as of June 30, 2021 mainly due to (a) an investment gain from actual returns of about 34% compared to an expected return of 7.00% and (b) 2021/2022 premium and subsidy levels lower than expected from favorable premium renewal experience, offset to some degree by (c) updated trend assumption for projecting medical premiums after 2020/2021. - 3.
+The discount rates used in the valuations for financial disclosure purposes as of June 30, 2021 and 2020 are the assumed investment returns on Plan assets (i.e. 7.00% for the funding valuations as of the same dates).
+As contributions that are required to be made by the City to amortize the Unfunded Actuarial Accrued Liability in the funding valuation are determined on an actuarial basis, the future Actuarially Determined Contributions and current Plan assets, when projected in accordance with the method prescribed by GAS 74, are expected to be sufficient to make all benefit payments to current members. - 4.
+It is important to note that this actuarial valuation is based on plan assets as of June 30, 2021.
+Since the onset of the Public Health Emergency, market conditions have varied significantly.
 The Plan's funded status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the Plan Year.
+Also, this valuation does not include any possible short-term or long-term impacts on mortality of the covered population that may emerge after June 30, 2021.
 While it is impossible to determine how the pandemic will continue to affect market conditions and other demographic experience of the Plan prior to next year's valuation, Segal is available to prepare projections of potential outcomes upon request.